-Last modified on January 14th, 2022
+Last modified on December 8th, 2022

 By Matthew Kaddatz

 As a previous owner and operator of a property management company, I can attest to the fact that accounting is one of the most complex and time-consuming workflows.
 It’s also the most critical, as it impacts almost every aspect of your business — from owner retention to leasing to maintenance.
-When my business processes were not efficient and consistent, errors occurred more frequently, which resulted in many late nights.
-As the owner of a property management business, you cannot afford to get accounting wrong!
-Between the risk of failing an audit to the risk of losing customers because of financial inaccuracies, there isn’t space to make mistakes and there is a real need to be efficient.
+When my business processes weren’t efficient and consistent, errors occurred more frequently, which resulted in many late nights.
+As the owner of a property management business, you can’t afford to get accounting wrong!
+Between the risk of failing an audit to the risk of losing customers because of financial inaccuracies, there isn’t room to make mistakes and there’s a real need to be efficient.

 While this article contains helpful information, I am not providing legal advice and you should consult a qualified tax attorney for any specific questions about your accounting processes or taxes.

-Challenge #1: Collecting Rent
+Challenge #1: Collecting rent

 A lot of property managers I talk to struggle to collect rent from all of their renters in full and on-time.
-This is a common issue, but over time it can quickly impact property NOI, owner cash flow, and ultimately stunt your business growth.
-Some of the reasons why collecting rent is difficult is because many businesses are still only accepting paper checks or money orders, which need to be collected by hand, and then deposited at the bank and manually inputted into the system, which takes extra time and requires double data entry.
+This is a common issue, but over time it can quickly impact property NOI, owner cash flow, and ultimately stunt your business’ growth.
+Some of the reasons collecting rent is difficult is because many businesses are still only accepting paper checks or money orders, which need to be collected by hand, and then deposited at the bank and manually input into the system, which takes extra time and requires double data entry.

 Online payments are also better for your owners, because they get money into their accounts faster.
 For instance, JC Register of Register Real Estate uses direct ACH deposits to expedite payments to his owners.
-As a result, they are able to transfer their money within 12-24 hours.
+As a result, they’re able to transfer their money within 12-24 hours.
 JC adds:

-Challenge #2: Reconciling Books
+Challenge #2: Reconciling books

-Challenge #3: 1099s & Year-End Close
+Challenge #3: 1099s and year-end close

-Solution: Leverage Automation
+Solution: Leverage automation

-Challenge #4: Owner Packets
+Challenge #4: Owner packets

-Solution: Adopt Reporting Tools
+Solution: Adopt reporting tools

-As you and I both know, accounting definitely comes with its own set of challenges, however if you standardize your processes and put automated, digital tools to work, you can save time, increase accuracy, and stay compliant.
+As you and I both know, accounting definitely comes with its own set of challenges.
+However, if you standardize your processes and put automated, digital tools to work, you can save time, increase accuracy, and stay compliant.
 Make the most of the solutions I shared above and you’ll be able to set your business up for success — not only for this tax season, but the entire year.

 About the Author

 Matthew Kaddatz is the Sr. Director of Product at AppFolio Property Manager.
-Matthew has spent the past 15 years working in the property management industry with experiences including founding and operating a property management company, as well as building technology for property management companies.
+Matthew has spent the past 15 years working in the property management industry with experiences that include founding and operating a property management company, as well as building technology for property management companies.
 In his current role, he is responsible for ensuring AppFolio is continually building innovative tools that help property management businesses grow and become more efficient.